fossasia/pslab-firmware/bootloader/README.md

 ## Dependencies

-The following tools are required to build the firmware:
+The following tools are required to build the bootloader:

 -   xc16 compiler
 -   cmake